Consensys/infura-sdk/README.md

 npm init -y
 ```

-Add `"type":"module"` to the `package.json` file to run it as a ESmodule.
+Add `"type":"module"` to the `package.json` file to run it as an ESmodule.

 ## Install the libraries